 The focus of this unit a whole is to address existing and future problems and challenges of society and industry through the systemic and systematic integration of resources and technology.

 Close ties with key industry role players such as Sasol, Eskom, Denel Aviation, Telkom and SAPPI, as well as with the main research funding bodies, ensure the relevance and sustainability of research programmes.
-Members of Faculty’s Innovation Support Office is pivotal in understanding, negotiating applying the rules of the new DTI-administered Technology and Human Resources for Industry Programme (THRIP).
-The increase during 2015 in participation rate in programmes of the Technology Innovation Association (TIA), the South African Research Infrastructure Roadmap (SARIR) and the Cluster Development Programme (CDP) will continue in 2016.
+Members of Faculty’s Innovation Support Office are pivotal in understanding, negotiating applying the rules of the new DTI-administered Technology and Human Resources for Industry Programme (THRIP).
+The increase during 2015 in participation rate in programmes of the Technology Innovation Association (TIA), the South African Research Infrastructure Roadmap (SARIR) and the Cluster Development Programme (CDP) will continue.

 Collaborative research outputs and/or student exchange occurred between researchers of the UETS and other International HEIs, such as Louisiana State University, the University of Queensland, Texas A&M; Penn-State University; Freiberg University, Germany, the University of Ghent, Technical University Dresden, the University of North Dakota and Imperial College.